cybertec-postgresql/pgwatch2/docs/custom_installation.rst

 #. **Bootstrap the metrics storage DB**

    #.
-Create a DB for metrics and a user to "own" the metrics schema
+Create a dedicated database for storing metrics and a user to "own" the metrics schema

       Here again default scripts expect a role named "pgwatch2" but can be anything if to adjust the scripts.